A Guide to Fire Kings

 Then, in December of 2023 the archetype was modernized and re-released as Structure Deck: Fire Kings, bringing us cards like Legendary Fire King Ponix and Sacred Fire King Garunix, and our first Extra Deck monster, Garunix Eternity, Hyang of the Fire Kings.

-This propelled the deck into meta relevance again, with various tops at events, mostly mixed with the Sinful Spoils/Snake-Eye engines, especially after the release of Age of Overlord.
+This propelled the deck into meta relevance again, with various tops at events, mostly mixed with the Sinful Spoils/Snake-Eye engines.

 Finally, in October 2024 Konami released Rage of the Abyss, and with it Fire King Courtier Ulcanix, giving the pure variant of the deck a new starter.